 - Larry Vandersloot, Big Horn County Commissioner

-- John Anderson, MT Association of County Road Supervisors, Fergus County
+- John Anderson, MT Association of Road Supervisors Rep., Fergus County

-- Karen Laitala, MT Weed Control Association, Powell County
+- Karen Laitala, MT Weed Control Association Rep., Powell County